 The Advisory Panel on Medicare Education (APME) was originally chartered on January 21, 1999 to advise the Secretary of Health and Human Services (HHS) and the Administrator of CMS on opportunities to enhance the federal government's effectiveness in implementing a national Medicare education program.
 With the Charter renewal on January 21, 2011, the panel has been renamed "The Advisory Panel on Outreach and Education (APOE)" and the scope of the panel has been amended.

-The Panel shall advise the Secretary of Health and Human Services and the Administrator of the Centers for Medicare & Medicaid Services (CMS) Administrator concerning optimal strategies for the follow issues:
+The Panel shall advise the Secretary of Health and Human Services and the Administrator of the Centers for Medicare & Medicaid Services (CMS) concerning optimal strategies on the following issues:

 - Developing and implementing education and outreach programs for individuals enrolled in, or eligible for, Medicare, Medicaid and the Children's Health Insurance Program (CHIP), or health coverage available through the Health Insurance Marketplace and other CMS programs;